krasimir/now-lambda-runner/README.md

 > npm install -g now-lambda-runner
 ```

-Then go the folder containing `now.json` and run
+Then go to the folder containing `now.json` and run

 ```
 > now-lambda